teliohub/comport-fe/README.md

 ## Committing

+> DO NOT COMMIT WITH `git commit -m "message"`.
+>
+> Use `npm run commit` instead.
+This will run [commitizen](https://github.com/commitizen) and prompt you to fill out a commit message.

 Before every commit, husky will run unit tests.
 If it fails, the commit will be aborted.

 ## Build